 Other apps that I used to help guide me or give me some meditation background sound:

 Stay hydrated and eat food

-Girl or guy, you can’t just stay miserable and spend the whole day in bed crying over and thinking “WHY IS MY LIFE SO BAD!!!” because it’s not.
+Girl, you can’t just stay miserable and spend the whole day in bed crying over and thinking “WHY IS MY LIFE SO BAD!!!” because it’s not.
 Choose food and water over being miserable.

 Whenever I eat on a bad day, I feel so much better and drinking water helps my mind be clear and aware of what the current situation is.

 Read a book

 Read something that gets you distracted.
 A great book that you enjoy and get you feeling better.
 I know I know, some people think that reading is boring or makes you feel 10x miserable but surely I can tell you, it’s a pretty good distraction.

 You don’t have to read, you can listen to audiobooks or podcasts.
 There are plenty of different ways that everyone can enjoy good storytelling or two.